jggarrett23/PACMAn/README.md

                     file_refit='on_change')

 ```
+If either the covariates included in the model, priors, or the data are changed, then a new model will be created.
+Setting `file_refit='on_change'` will load the model and
+posteriors unless the aformentioned inputs have be altered.

+Models within the google drive were created using *Bayesian_Modeling.R*, which includeds their formulas and priors.
+You can use this script to generate your own models.
-These models were created using the *Bayesisan_Modeling.R* script.
-Effect sizes can be found in the *Data* folder within *allStudies_effects.rds*.
-Then, the modeling script can be run and you can work with the
+Effect sizes can be found in the *Data* folder within *allStudies_effects.rds*, which is passed into the modeling sript.
-models immediately rather than having to wait for them to converge.

-If you want to include your own additional studies in the analysis, add the study information (e.g., means, standard deviations, etc.) to
+If you want to incorporate your own studies in the analysis, add the study information (e.g., means, standard deviations, etc.) to
 the proper columns in *PACMAN Effect Sizes.xlsx*.
 Afterwards, run *Compute_EffectSizes.R* and they will be added to the effects .rds file.
 Note, there is a lot of variability
 in experimental design across studies.
 Thus, many logical statements had to be included to ensure that each effect size was computed properly.
-You are encouraged to check the validity
-of computed effect sizes after running the script.
+You are encouraged to check the validity of computed effect sizes after running the script.